Despite continuing political problems, this is a paradise for anyone drawn to the beauties of nature.

 For eating out there is a good choice of restaurants in Kampala ranging from five- star hotels to roadside ‘pork joints’.
 Like any major city anywhere you will also find Chinese, Italian, Indian and French restaurants plus a wealth of other more unusual cuisines such as Ethiopian and Eritrean.

-There are now two cinemas, so you can even catch fairly recent Hollywood, and Bollywood mainstream films.
+There are several cinemas, including multiplexes, ranging from the fairly basic (in comfort and facility terms) to the state-of-the-art, complete with air-conditioning and upmarket snacks.
 Language and culture organizations such as the Alliance Francaise have arts, cultural events, and screen foreign films from time to time; local theatres put on a mixture of European and African plays and dance, so there is a choice of entertainment options.
 Ugandans like to party, so bars, live music venues and clubs abound, with the upmarket choice for the well-heeled situated in the industrial area, and a selection of small and extremely lively ones in the Kabalagala area.

 Housing can be surprisingly expensive if you are based in the city centre.
 If accommodation is provided by your organization, then great!
 If not, then you will probably be given a limited amount of time in hotel accommodation while you find your own.
-There are a number of property agents who can help you find what you’re looking for; be careful to consider your or your spouse's place of work as well as the location of potential schools when choosing an area to live in- this may make a huge difference in the amount of time spent stuck in traffic on Kampala’s extremely crowded roads.
+There are a number of property agents who can help you find what you’re looking for including the Ugandan branch of the upmarket English agency Knight Frank; be careful to consider your or your spouse's place of work as well as the location of potential schools when choosing an area to live in- this may make a huge difference in the amount of time spent stuck in traffic on Kampala’s extremely crowded roads.

 Availability of expat-type accommodation ranges from impressive houses and gardens in secure compounds to condo-style blocks, to small family accommodation with modest gardens – again, usually with their own compound.